jorgesalinas07/platzi_courses/README.md

 # platzi_courses

-There we can find all the courses made in platzi by me
+There we can find all the courses I made in platzi.